arbor-sim/arbor/doc/labels.rst

     The example expressions above will look familiar to readers who have use the Lisp programming language.
 This is because both the DSL and Lisp use *s-expressions*, which are a simple way to represent a nested list of data.

+    However, the DSL is not a dialect of Lisp, and has very simple semantics that are only limited to describing morphology features.

 Expressions are *composable*, so that expressions can be constructed from simple expressions.
 For example, the expression: